kamo04/alx-system_engineering-devops/0x00-shell_basics/README.md

 Display all files with few details
 Displays current files including hidden file
-Display current directories and list in form of digits The script creates a directory named my_first_directory
+Display current directories and list in form of digits The script creates a directory named my_first_directory Script to move betty to /tmp/my_first_directory